Sense HAT Introduction

 obstacle_colour = (100, 0, 0)

-Race is completely different concept to Slug, our car will be moving by not moving at all.
-Actualy background has to move downwards.
-In such case we have to “remember” state of each point on screen and move it one row down and then create new row of track at the top.
-As shown on the image below, in the next step first row is becoming second, second is becoming third and so one.
+Race is a completely different concept to Slug, our car will be moving by not moving at all.
+The background has to move downwards.
+In such case we have to “remember” the state of each point on the screen and move it one row down and then create a new row of tracks at the top.
+As shown in the image below, in the next step first row becomes second, the second becomes third and so on.
 Only the car stays always at the bottom.

-In order to achieve that we have to always redraw whole screen (like in classic CRT screen), so we have to create a matrix which will keep value of each pixel and at the beginning we will fill it with our background colour.
+To achieve that we have to always redraw the whole screen (like in a classic CRT screen), so we have to create a matrix that will keep the value of each pixel and at the beginning, we will fill it with our background colour.
 As well as we have to define distance

 and startup SenseHat()